union-imgcross icon

 Work Permits

-In Italy, a working visa, also known as a national or D-Visa, falls under the ‘long-stay category.’
+In Italy, a working visa, a national or D-Visa, falls under the ‘long-stay category.’
 It is worth noting that an Italian work visa only allows workers to enter the country.
-They will need to obtain a residency permit on arrival to remain in Italy.
+They must obtain a residency permit on arrival to remain in Italy.

 Trust Skuad to take care of your work permit requirements.
 Call us to know more.